Methodist Church of Great Britain: Conference

-The central governing body of the Connexion is the Methodist Conference which meets in June or July each year in a different part of the country.
+The central governing body of the Connexion is the Methodist Conference, which meets in June or July each year in a different part of the country.
 It represents both ministers and laypeople, and determines church policy.
 The conference is a gathering of representatives from each district, along with some who have been elected by the conference and some ex officio members and representatives of the youth assembly.
 It is held in two sessions: a presbyteral session and a representative session including lay representatives.
 The 2019 conference was held in Birmingham.
-The 2020 conference took place as a web conference due to the COVID-19 pandemic.
+The 2020 conference took place as a virtual conference due to the COVID-19 pandemic.
 The 2021 conference took place in Birmingham and online.
-The 2022 conference was held in Telford, and the 2023 conference will again take place in Birmingham.
+The 2022 conference was held in Telford, and the 2023 conference returned to Birmingham.
+The 2024 conference took place in Leeds, and the 2025 conference in Telford again.

 The Methodist Conference is the formal authority on all matters of belief and practice.
 Proposals for a change or development of Methodist teaching about personal, social or public Christian ethics can be initiated: